ayanaar/course-project-Super-Jumbo-AAAA-Batteries/README.md

 # gyst

-This is an inventory organization application currently being designed and implemented by Ayanaa Rahman, Aamishi Avarsekar, Alissa Lozkhin, Jennifer Cao, Ali Keya, and Samuel Shin.
+gyst is an inventory organization application currently being designed and implemented by Ayanaa Rahman, Aamishi Avarsekar, Alissa Lozkhin, Jennifer Cao, Ali Keya, and Samuel Shin.

 Details can be found in the design document under the phase 1 folder.